Annotated Table of Contents

 - Primary Source: The Trabant, and the Fall of the Wall

-How Did the Economic Influence Presidential Elections in the
+How Did the Economy Influence Presidential Elections in the Stagnant Seventies?

 - Primary Source: President Carter Addresses the Energy Crisis of 1979